sassoftware/ci360-sample-mobile-apps/README.md

 ## Native iOS Objective-C

-In native iOS using Objective-C, you can retrieve the SDK version using the following method:
+In our native iOS using Objective-C, you can retrieve the SDK version using the following method:

 ```objective-c
 // Objective-C